Hey Buddy! Before you read on, do you think it’s appropriate to invest in games for kids with ADHD?

 It’s a number-placement puzzle game that’s great for kids and adults with ADHD.

-A Sudoku game aims to place these numbers in each column, row, and square without repeating any numbers within the column, squares, or row.
+A Sudoku game aims to place these numbers in each column, row, and square without repeating any numbers within the column, square, or row.

 It comes with varying levels.
 Easy levels come with large numbers.
 On the other hand, difficult stages come with fewer numbers.